Prize crew

 A prize crew is the selected members of a ship chosen to take over the operations of a captured ship.

+History

 Prize crews were required to take their prize to appropriate prize courts, which would determine whether the ship's officers and crew had sufficient cause to have the value of the prize awarded to them.

 In the Age of Sail and up into the American Civil War, capturing enemy ships was quite common.
 As a result, warships optimistically carried extra crew members for use as prize crews.
 More recently, as evidenced by results of sea battles during World War I and World War II, ships generally were sunk, not captured.
 If, however, a ship is captured, a prize crew would be selected from the winning ship's complement.